 So, how does a DMO go about incorporating personalization?

-Take it one step further by showing relevant offers to consumers with immediate options and click through actions.
-When we have identified our target persona is an art enthusiast, deliver content related to your local art museum.
-And at the end of the main content, include a list of other art related attractions or galleries in the area that are within walking distance of the museum.
-Make sure to not only consider the demographics or interests of the visitor, but also factors like the device used.
+Take it one step further by showing relevant offers to consumers with immediate options and click-through actions.
+When you have identified your target persona is an art enthusiast, deliver content related to your local art museum.
+And at the end of the main content, include a list of other art-related attractions or galleries in the area that are within walking distance of the museum.
+Make sure to not only consider the demographics or interests of the visitor but also factors like the device used.
 Example: if the content is being read on a mobile device, include links to the addresses so consumers can instantly access a map that will provide walking or driving directions to all the other related options.

 Personalization of content doesn’t just apply to your website.
 These tips can also be used in advertising.
 Personalizing ads and offers based on geolocation can improve your performance.
-For example, if you place a pay per click ad that targets visitors in a 50-mile radius, consider including copy in your ad that indicates “a short drive.”
-Or, when the weather is forecasted to be extremely hot, deliver an ad that promotes ice cream at a nearby shop once the device enters a geo-fenced designated for that nearby shop.
+For example, if you place a pay-per-click ad that targets visitors in a 50-mile radius, consider including copy in your ad that indicates “a short drive.”
+Or, when the weather is forecasted to be extremely hot, deliver an ad that promotes ice cream at a nearby shop once the device enters a geofence designated for that nearby shop.
 If your message isn’t tailored, it will increasingly seem irrelevant and go unnoticed.

 Targeted advertising requires knowing some data about the person behind the IP address.
 Websites, search engines and social channels can obtain an IP address for every action taken online, allowing networks to utilize a wealth of personal data in paid advertising.
 This historical data is used by search engines and social media to allow targeted ads based on interest or intent.
 You can then place ads that have been personalized with specific content, the call to action and the imagery, right in front of each persona so the content they receive from you is as relevant as possible.